ivansabik/bouffet/docs/brainstorming/features.md

 - Add store schedule for a given day
 - Delete store schedule for a given day
 - Update store schedule for a given day
-- Add store schedule holiday for a given day
-- Delete store schedule holiday for a given day
-- Update store schedule holiday for a given day
 - Mark menu item as available
 - Mark menu item as unavailable
 - View menu items